-• Give an Oral Presentation on the project and answer a question posed by the assessors.
+• Give an Oral Presentation on the project and contribute to a group response to questions posed by the assessors.

-H1 Mathematics Subject Code: 8865
+H1 MATHEMATICS (Subject code: 8865)

 H1 Mathematics provides students with a foundation in mathematics and statistics that will support their business or social sciences studies at the university.
-It is particularly appropriate for students without Additional Mathematics background because it offers an opportunity for them to learn important mathematical concepts and skills in algebra and calculus that were taught in Additional Mathematics.
+It is particularly appropriate for students without an Additional Mathematics background because it offers an opportunity for them to learn important mathematical concepts and skills in algebra and calculus that were taught in Additional Mathematics.
 Students will also learn basic statistical methods that are necessary for studies in business and social sciences.